 Here, the speaker is helping, not giving orders.

-If we want to give detailed instructions on how to do or use something, we can use the imperatives.
-For example in cooking recipes or an electronic device manual.
+The imperative form is often used to give detailed instructions on how to do something or how to operate something, such as a cooking recipe or electronic device manual.
 Look at the example:

 To Give Advice and Suggestion